Technology Micro-Credentials

 • LEAD 256 Example: Developer type badges courses SQL server + .NET

-• LEAD 257 Example: courses in emerging technologies, including data science, big data, cloud computing and blockchain.
+• LEAD 257 Example: courses in emerging technologies, including data science, big data, artificial intelligence, and blockchain.
 Badges for various skill levels are available for “R”, Hadoop+ Microsoft .Net+ .

 Business Support Technologist/Artificial Intelligence Bot Creator